xingzo/serverless-api-test/README.md

-# serverless-api-test

-What problem does this technology solve?
-How do you use it?
-(Is there a "cheatsheet" you found or made that others can reference?)
-What did you build?

 # ![](https://xingzo.github.io/assets/images/xingzo-crown-white-sm.png) Serverless + AWS Lambda

 ## Overview
-- In this morning's session, we'll explore the different technologies used, process/approach, unsolved problems and some wins and challenges that went along in creating my personal about me portfolio site.
+- In this morning's session, we'll explore the different technologies used, process/approach, unsolved problems and some wins and challenges that went along in creating my first serverless app.

 <a name="jquery"></a>